gwmccull/gwmccull.github.io/_posts/2015-06-02-exercism-food-chain-recursion.md

 The final tests involve getting multiple, sequential verses.
 For that, I just created a recursive wrapper, `verses()`, for the `verse()` function.

+Overall, I'm pretty happy with the results of it.
+I passes all tests and looks easy to understand.
+I think there could be an opportunity for additional optimization for the pattern in the refrains but that seems like overkill.

 {% highlight javascript %}
 class FoodChain {